 On July 2, 2013, Hissène Habré was charged with crimes against humanity, torture and war crimes and placed in pre-trial detention by the “Extraordinary African Chambers” in the courts of Senegal.
 The Chambers were inaugurated in February 2013 to prosecute the “person or persons” most responsible for international crimes committed in Chad between 1982 and 1990.

-Habré has been living in exile in Senegalfor more than 21 years but has yet to face justice there.
-He is also wanted by Belgium on charges of crimes against humanity, war crimes, and torture.
+Habré has been living in exile in Senegal since he was overthrown in 1990.
+He was also wanted by Belgium on charges of crimes against humanity, war crimes, and torture.

 The following questions and answers provide more information on the case and what lies ahead.

 Hissène Habré was president of the former French colony of Chad from 1982 until he was deposed in 1990 by Idriss Déby Itno, the current president.
 Habré fled to Senegal in 1990 and has since been living there in exile.

 Habré’s one party rule was marked by widespread atrocities.
 He periodically targeted various ethnic groups such as the Sara (1984), Hadjerai (1987), Chadian Arabs and the Zaghawa (1989-90), killing and arresting group members en masse when he believed that their leaders posed a threat to his rule.

 A 1992 Chadian Truth Commission accused Habré's government of 40,000 political murders and systematic torture.
 Most abuses were carried out by his dreaded political police, the Documentation and Security Directorate (DDS), whose directors reported directly to Habré.
 The directors all belonged to Habré’s inner circle, and some belonged to the same ethnic group (Gorane anakaza) or even the same family as Habré.